Spousal Support – Who is Eligible for Spousal

 The Four Goals of Spousal Support

-Ordering spousal support serves various purposes to ensure that spouses are not financially disadvantaged once a relationship breaks down.
+Spousal support is a court order to provide financial assistance.
 Section 15.2(6) of the Divorce Act sets out the four objectives for ordering spousal support, which is listed below:

 1. To recognize any economic advantages or disadvantages to the spouses arising from the marriage or its breakdown;